yuliyu123/merkle_tree/README.md

 * `MerkleTree::new` : Construct a merkle tree.
 * `MerkleTree::merkle_root` : Get merkle root.
 * `MerkleTree::merkle_proof` : Generate merkle proof for the given item.
-* `MerkleTree::verify_proof` : Verify the given proof is true or not.
+* `MerkleTree::verify_proof` : Verify whether root hash is equal or not.

 # Basic example